Izaac04/ReSolved-Next/README.md

 ## Overview

-ReSolved-Next is a research framework integrating Generative Flow Networks (GFlowNets) with a solvent-conditioned graph neural network proxy for redox potential prediction.
+ReSolved-Flow is a research framework integrating Generative Flow Networks (GFlowNets) with a solvent-conditioned graph neural network proxy for redox potential prediction.

 The system generates novel molecules using fragment-based construction and samples them in proportion to a multi-objective reward combining: